unifiedjs/unified-engine/doc/options.md

 ## `options.quiet`

-Whether to ignore processed files without any messages in the [report][vfile-reporter].
+Whether to ignore processed files without any messages in the [report][reporter].
 The default behaviour is to show a success message.

 *   Type: `boolean`, default: [`options.silent`][silent]